-- a) ensure that no-one is subjected to unnecessary medical or surgical treatment during infancy or childhood, guarantee bodily integrity, autonomy and self-determination to children concerned, and provide families with intersex children with adequate counselling and support; - b) provide redress to the victims of such treatment, including adequate compensation; - c) facilitate independent data collection and monitoring, as well as disinterested, representative review, analysis, and outcome studies, in direct collaboration with intersex representatives and organisations; - d) ensure that all medical professionals know that non-consensual surgical and other procedures on intersex children and adults justified by psychosocial indications constitute a harmful practice and a punishable offence.
+- (a) Ensure that no-one is subjected to unnecessary medical or surgical treatment during infancy or childhood, adopt legislation with a view to guarantee bodily integrity, autonomy and self-determination to persons concerned, and provide families with intersex children with adequate counselling and support; - (b) Undertake investigation of incidents of surgical and other medical treatment of intersex persons without informed consent and adopt legal provisions in order to provide redress to the victims of such treatment, including adequate compensation; and, - (c) Educate and train medical and psychological professionals on the consequences of unnecessary surgical and other medical interventions for intersex children, including of "blind" prenatal hormonal interventions on pregnant women and their children.

-Annexe 1 "Case Studies"
+Annexe 1 - "Case Studies"

-The first-person narratives have been collected for this thematic NGO report.
+The first-person narratives have been collected for the 2015 France CRC NGO report.
 The abstracts were composed by the Rapporteurs.
 The identity of all persons concerned is known to the Rapporteurs.